 Research Paper By Stephen Miller

-(Executive Coach, GERMANY)
+(Leadership Coach, GERMANY)

 Leveraging my experience in international IT, project management and team leadership, I intend to build a significant portion of my coaching practice around coaching multinational project teams.
 To that end, I’ve been researching and training in various approaches to team development.
 In this paper I will compile some of my findings to provide the reader an overview of some of the options available and hopefully, to provide me with some clarity as to which team environment would benefit most from each model.

 First each model will be introduced then compared at a high level.
 Following that, an overview of the models and description of each of their dimensions will be provided.
 Finally my opinions on their applicability to my target market will be presented.

 Introduction to the Models

 There are dozens of team development models and hundreds of books on the subject on the market today.
 The three that I selected to investigate over the past year or so were chosen because of prior connections to the organization that developed them.
 As I’ve delved deeper into the topic, I’ve run across many others, but needed to set boundaries in order to stay focused and able to consider putting any of them into practice.